 The good news is that there are ways to get yourself out of this hole and back on track to a healthy and successful business.

 Recognizing that you’re upside down in your business is the first step to fixing the problem.
-The next step is taking action and making some changes to get yourself back on track.
+The next step is taking action and making changes to get yourself back on track.

 One of the best things you can do when you’re feeling overwhelmed is to sit down and write out everything you’re currently working on.
 Get it all out of your head and onto paper (or into a document).
 This will help you get a clear picture of what’s actually going on and what needs to be done.